microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 ![Power Platform Admin Center GenAI Consent Options](images/GenAI_OptIn_Overview_03.png)

+> [!NOTE]
+> Microsoft encrypts all Azure traffic within a region or between regions using MACsec, which relies on AES-128 block cipher for encryption.
+This traffic stays entirely within the Microsoft global network backbone and never enters the public internet.

 ## Phase 1: Timeline
 Below outlines target timelines for Power Platform / Dynamics 365 Copilot capabilities with the Phase 1 rollout.